 - Brand or brand+generic search terms are usually more profitable than pure generic search terms, so set up separate campaigns for them if you get site traffic through them.

 - Use custom labels for better campaign structure and bid management.
 For example, custom label seasonal products so you can give them more budget during peak season.
 Customize based on price, product availability or cost of sale/margin if applicable.

-- Use AdWords scripts like N-gram script or 24-hour script for automating optimization tasks.
+- Use Google Ads scripts like N-gram script or 24-hour script for automating optimization tasks.